localstack/docs/content/en/tutorials/java-notification-app/index.md

 }
 ```

-You can now use cURL to send a request to the `/list` endpoint for the queued messages:
+You can now use [curl](https://curl.se/) to send a request to the `/list` endpoint for the queued messages:

 {{< command >}}
 $ curl -s localhost:8080/list | jq .